Skip to content

 Use association labels in HubSpot tools

 Once you've created association labels to describe relationships between records, you can add association labels to new or existing associations on a record or in bulk via import.
 You can then filter by these labels in HubSpot tools such as lists, workflows, and custom reports.
-Learn more about possible use cases for the new associations.

-Please note: association labels are not supported for sync via the HubSpot-Salesforce integration, however, prior to updating associations it's recommended to understand how records sync between HubSpot and Salesforce.
+Association labels are not supported for sync via the HubSpot-Salesforce integration, however, prior to updating associations it's recommended to understand how records sync between HubSpot and Salesforce.

 Filter by associations in lists